narsisss/SOLID/README.md

 every child class that extend from a class ( inheritance ) should treat as it's parent class such as return type of methods.

+## Interface Segregation Principle

+A class should never be forced to implement an interface that it doesn't use, so we should give every class an interface that is usable for it.

 ## Dependency Inversion Principle